-Subsidiary Name Country of operation Proportion or ownership interest/voting rights Share capital (AZN) Share capita (AZN) Type of operation 2019 2018 2019 2018 Azerbaijan Industry Leasing LLC The Republic of Azerbaijan 100% 100% 1,000,000 1,000,000 Leasing
+Subsidiary Name Country of operation Propor owne interest rig rship /voting Share capital (AZN) Share capita (AZN) Type of operation 2020 2019 2020 2019 Azerbaijan Industry Leasing LLC The Republic of Azerbaijan 100% 100% 1,000,000 1,000,000 Leasing

 Azerbaijan Industry Leasing LLC is a limited liability company registered in the Republic of Azerbaijan on 20 April 2004.
 It was formed as CI Leasing LLC and was renamed to Azerbaijan Industry Leasing LLC on 6 February 2007.
-The company's primary business consists of leasing operations.
+The company's primary business consists of leasing operations however there were no business during the year.
 The address of its registered office is as follows: 3, Zarifa Aliyeva Street, Baku AZ 1005, the Republic of Azerbaijan.